Abbie Farwell Brown: Career

 Original stories by Brown include The Lonesomest Doll (1901), The Flower Princess (1904), John of the Woods (1909), and The Lucky Stone (1914).
 She wrote several volumes of children's poetry, including A Pocketful of Posies (1901) and Fresh Posies (1908).
 Her books of adult poetry, including Heart of New England (1920) and The Silver Stair (1926), were less successful.

 Brown wrote song lyrics for the Progressive Music Series by Silver, Burdett and Co.
 She and composer Mabel Wheeler Daniels wrote the song "On the Trail", which became the official song of the Girl Scouts of the USA.
 Daniels set Brown's war poem "Peace with a Sword" to music and it was performed by the Handel and Haydn Society in 1917.
 Brown's only juvenile biography was of a composer, The Boyhood of Edward MacDowell (1924).

 Brown was active in New England literary life.
 She edited the 20-volume Young Folks Library for the publisher Hall and Locke.
 She was a member of the Boston Authors Club, the Boston Drama League, the American Folklore Society, the Poetry Society of America, and was president of the New England Poetry Club.

 Death

-Brown died of cancer at the age of 55.
+Brown died of cancer at the age of 55, at 41 West Cedar Street in Boston.